Eerie calm settles on Wall Street as Hurricane Sandy sweeps in

 The city shut down train and subway service, starting Sunday evening, followed by bridge and tunnel closures on Monday, making it difficult if not impossible for tens of thousands of employees to get to work.

-Morgan Stanley (MS.N), which is based in Times Square, is not in an evacuation zone, but had few employees working from headquarters.
+Morgan Stanley, which is based in Times Square, is not in an evacuation zone, but had few employees working from headquarters.

 About 20,000 Morgan Stanley workers live in areas affected by the storm and more than 15,000 of those were connecting to internal networks from home or other locations.
 Many of its wealth management offices on the Eastern seaboard were closed, but financial advisors remained in touch with clients through email and phone calls.